NicoleJackson89/pp1-dream-wedding/README.md

 ### Fonts

-I made use of two fonts whihh I felt came together very well, 'Montserrat' and 'Dancing Script'.
+I made use of two fonts which I felt came together very well, 'Montserrat' and 'Dancing Script'.
 'Montserrat' was used throughout most of the webpage as I felt it had a professional but readable look to it.
-'Dancing Script' was used as the logo for the page as aell as in the thank you section for an elegant touch.
+'Dancing Script' was used as the logo for the page as well as in the thank you section for an elegant touch.

 ## Features